Cross-Currency Basis Swaps Referencing Backward-Looking Rates: Term structure model and futures contracts

 \bp The \PMM $\wtQ$ exists and coincides with the domestic martingale measure $\Q$. \ep

-\begin{proof} Recall from \ref{fQsi} that
+\begin{proof} Recall from \eqref{fQsi} that

-and thus, from Proposition \ref{pro4.4} we have that (recall that $\whZtwo_t =\Ztwo_t - \wt{\sigma}\rhof t$)
+and thus, from Proposition \ref{pro4.4} we have that (recall that $\whZtwo_t =\Ztwo_t - \barsig\rhof t$)

 which shows that $\Ffq$ is a (local) martingale under $\Q$.
 In view of their definitions, the processes $\Fd$ and $\Fq$ are martingales under $\Q$, which shows that $\Q$ is a pricing martingale measure.
-Its uniqueness is a consequence of the model completeness, which will be examined in Proposition \ref{pro4.8} in the foregoing section. \end{proof}
+Its uniqueness is a consequence of the model completeness, which will be examined in Proposition \ref{pro4.8}. \end{proof}

 \brem Note that $d\Ffq_t=\nufq_t\diff \Ztwo_t$ where $\nufq_t = Q_t\nuf_t$ with $\nuf_t$ given in Remark \ref{rem4.2}. \erem